Crazy Heart

+Filming took place in 2008 throughout New Mexico, as well as Houston and Los Angeles.
+Original music for the film was composed by T Bone Burnett, Stephen Bruton, and Ryan Bingham.
+It was dedicated to Bruton, who died the same year the film was made.
+The film was produced by Country Music Television and was originally acquired by Paramount Vantage for a direct-to-video release, but was later purchased by Fox Searchlight Pictures for theatrical release.

-The film was met with acclaim and was nominated for three Academy Awards at the 82nd Academy Awards winning two: Best Actor for Bridges and Best Original Song for "The Weary Kind" written by Ryan Bingham and T Bone Burnett.
+Crazy Heart opened in theaters in the United States on December 16, 2009.
+From its $7 million budget, it amassed domestic earnings of $39.5 million plus $7.9 international for a worldwide total of $47.4 million.
+The film was met with critical acclaim and received three nominations at the 82nd Academy Awards, winning Best Actor for Bridges and Best Original Song for "The Weary Kind", written by Bingham and Burnett.

 Plot

 Otis "Bad" Blake is a 57-year-old alcoholic singer-songwriter who was once a country music star.
 He now earns a modest living by performing in small-town bars across the southwestern United States.
 Having a history of failed marriages (four that he admits to, although a reference is made to a fifth he does not discuss), Blake is without a family.
-He has a son who is 28 and he has not heard from him in 24 years.
-Otis Blake performs mostly on the road staying in cheap motels, and travelling alone in his 1977 Chevrolet Suburban.
+He has a son, aged 28, with whom he has not had contact in 24 years.
+He is mostly on the road performing, staying in cheap motels, and travelling alone in his 1978 Chevrolet Suburban.
 The film opens with his arrival at a bowling alley for a show.

-In Santa Fe he meets Jean Craddock, a young journalist after a story, divorced and with a four-year-old son, Buddy.
+In Santa Fe, he meets Jean Craddock, a young journalist after a story, divorced and with a four-year-old son, Buddy.
 She interviews Blake one evening after his gig, and then as they become close, Jean visits again ostensibly to gather more material, and the two enter into a relationship.
 Jean and her son become a catalyst for Blake to get his life back on track.
 In doing so, he lets himself be pushed into renewing a professional relationship with Tommy Sweet, a popular and successful country music star he once mentored, and plays as the opening act at one of his concerts, despite his initial balking and wounded pride at being the opening act to his former student.
 He asks Tommy to record an album with him, but Tommy says his record company insists on a couple more solo albums before a duet project can be recorded.
 He instead suggests that Blake concentrate on writing new songs that Tommy can record solo, telling him he writes better songs than anyone else.